King Edward VII

 Person Born 9/11/1841 Died 6/5/1910

 Reigned: 1901 - 1910.
 Born and died at Buckingham Palace.
 Victoria's eldest son, born as Prince Albert and known as Bertie in the family, he took the name Edward when he became king, aged almost 60.
-Before that he had led what his mother considered a dissolute life, with Lillie Langtry as one of his mistresses.
+Before that he had led what his mother considered a dissolute life, with Lillie Langtry and Jennie Churchill (Winston's mother) amongst his mistresses.
 He openly enjoyed the role of King and relished the costumes and ceremonies.
 He was a fashion-setter, making tweeds, dinner-jackets, Norfolk jackets, trouser turn-ups and Homburg hats popular and introducing a short-lived mode for trousers creased at the side.
 The 30-course breakfasts (his nick-name was 'Tum Tum'), his wife, two mistresses and numerous other women probably contributed to his satisfaction.
 It is claimed that he liked women's company but his attitude would be difficult to take nowadays.
 Of his wife he said: "She is my brood mare; the others are my hacks."
 Another nick-name was "Edward the Caresser".
 His relationship with his mother cannot have been easy: he could never have matched up to his father in Victoria's eyes and, worse, she blamed him for her beloved husband's death, since Albert had been travelling to see Bertie and tell him off for his womanising, when he caught the cold which turned into the pneumonia which killed him.

 His coronation was set for 26th June 1902, but, due to illness, it was postponed indefinitely and eventually took place on 9th August 1902.
 He underwent one of the early operations for appendicitis, then often a cause of death.
 Medical staff were on hand at the ceremony and the king was unable to carry out some of the traditional rituals.
 When he did eventually die his coffin was followed by his terrier, Caesar.